History shows South Jersey only dreams of a white Christmas

 The last one was in 2010 in Dubuque, which weather records show used to have white Christmases nearly two out of three years.

-The same holds true at Atlantic City International Airport (ACY).
-The last time there was measurable snow at the airport was in 2010.
-Since records began in 1943, only 7% of Christmases have had measureable snow.
-7% also met the technical definition of a White Christmas, an inch or more of snow on the ground during the morning.
+The same holds true at Atlantic City International Airport.
+The last time there was measurable snow at the airport in Egg Harbor Township was in 2010.
+Since records began in 1943, only 8% of Christmases at the airport have had measurable snow.
+Seven percent also met the technical definition of a White Christmas — an inch or more of snow on the ground during the morning.
 2009 was the last year to meet that criteria.

 The average December temperature in the continental U.S. was a tad below freezing from 1981 to 1990, federal weather records show.
 And from 2011 to 2020, it was up to an average slightly above 35 degrees (just under 2 degrees Celsius), considerably above the freezing mark.
-When the National Oceanic and Atmosphere Administration performed their once a decade climate average, December had the fastest rising temperatures.
-There was 1.7 degree rise in temperatures, compared to the last update in 2010.
+When the National Oceanic and Atmosphere Administration performed its once-a-decade climate average, December had the fastest rising temperatures.
+There was a 1.7 degree rise in temperatures, compared to the last update in 2010.

-Compared to the first 30 years of record at ACY, Christmas Day temperatures have risen 2.4 degrees in the most recent 30 year average.
+Compared to the first 30 years of records at ACY, Christmas Day temperatures have risen 2.4 degrees in the most recent 30-year average.

 But what did that warming trend, natural weather variability and a western megadrought mean to white Christmases?

-From 1981 to 1990, on average, almost 47% of the country had snow on the ground Christmas Day, with an average depth of 3.5 inches (8.8 centimeters), according to an analysis of ground observation data by the University of Arizona for The Associated Press.
-From 2011 to 2020, Christmas snow cover was down to 38%, with an average depth of 2.7 inches (6.8 centimeters).
+From 1981 to 1990, on average, almost 47% of the country had snow on the ground Christmas Day, with an average depth of 3.5 inches, according to an analysis of ground observation data by the University of Arizona for The Associated Press.
+From 2011 to 2020, Christmas snow cover was down to 38%, with an average depth of 2.7 inches.

+After a long pandemic layover, things are getting back on track for fans of model trains.

-The change was particularly pronounced in a swath from about the Mason-Dixon line to just north of Detroit, Chicago, and Nebraska.
-The Christmas snow cover average there went from nearly 55% in the 1980s to slightly above 41% now, the Arizona data shows.
-Average snow depth fell from 3.5 inches (8.8 centimeters) to 2.4 inches (6 centimeters).
+The change was particularly pronounced in a swath from about the Mason-Dixon line to just north of Detroit, Chicago and Nebraska.
+The Christmas snow cover average there went from nearly 55% in the 1980s to slightly above 41% now, the Arizona data show.
+Average snow depth fell from 3.5 inches to 2.4 inches.

 The numbers are small enough that it's difficult to tell whether this is a meaningful trend and, if so, whether climate change or natural weather variability is the cause, said University of Arizona atmospheric scientist Xubin Zeng, who ran the data.